skip-mev/skip-go-app/README.md

 ![ibc.fun](https://github.com/skip-mev/ibc-dot-fun/blob/staging/public/social.png?raw=true)

-# ibc.fun
+# Skip Go App

-Interchain transfers and swaps on any Cosmos chain.
-This is the repository for [ibc.fun](https://ibc.fun) website.
+The Skip Go App is your one stop shop for all interchain transferring, bridging, and swapping needs across Cosmos, Solana, Ethereum mainnet/L2s, and more!
+This is the repository for [go.skip.build](https://go.skip.build).

 ## Prerequisites